A guide to mattress protectors

 4. Can you machine wash a mattress protector?

-5. Synthetic or natural - which is the best mattress protector?
+5. Synthetic or natural, which is the best mattress protector?

-6. What size mattress protector should I buy?
+8. What size mattress protector should I buy?

-7. What about pillow protectors?
+13. What about pillow protectors?

-Put simply, a mattress protector is a piece of bedding that sits on top of your mattress, like a second skin, but beneath your fitted sheet.
+mattress protector is a piece of bedding that sits on top of your mattress, like a second skin, but beneath your fitted sheet.

 Fully removable and washable, a mattress protector is intended to keep your mattress clean by minimising contamination from fluids, skin and hair, all of which can stain your mattress and degrade its quality.

 Mattress protectors can also help you to achieve a better night’s sleep if you’re someone who suffers from asthma, eczema or dust mite allergies, by providing an extra layer of protection between your mattress and your bedding.
+And if you're a hot and sweaty sleeper, it can provide a sweat wicking layer.

 There is no difference.
 A mattress cover is simply another way of referring to a mattress protector.
 Both 'mattress protector' and 'mattress cover' serve the same purpose: to provide a protective layer that helps to keep your mattress fresh, clean and unsoiled.